Introduction to Manual Testing

 - Automation software for automation testing is used for the boring portion to perform the same test instances time and again.
 Repetitive and boring manual testing can become.

 Advantages and Disadvantages

-Below are the pros and cons of manual testing:
+Below are the pros and cons explained.

 • The Black Box method does not necessitate programming understanding.